 What I’m most thankful for are the countless friends and family who flew out to meet us from all across the country.
 Their encouragement was critical.
 In our moments of exhaustion, they reminded us why we were on this epic voyage.
 When you’re in the trees day in and day out, you sometimes need a friend to remind you of the grand forest you’re biking in.

-Now, as we climbed our final hill and sped into the driveway of our dear friend, Debbie, who had graciously opened her home to us in San Diego, a wave of emotion hit me.
+As we climbed our final hill and sped into the driveway of our dear friend, Debbie, who had graciously opened her home to us in San Diego, a wave of emotion hit me.
 We had done it.

 “Forrest Stump,” I spoke out loud.
 “An idea that turned into a reality because so many people believed.”